emiHuy/go-get-movesets/README.md

 # GO Get Movesets

 ## Description
-This is a tkinter-based application that helps Pokémon GO users find optimal movesets for their Pokémon, which are obtained through web scraping.
+This is a simple tkinter-based application that helps Pokémon GO users find optimal movesets for their Pokémon, which are obtained through web scraping.
 This app provides a search bar with an option list that updates in real time and displays the results.

 ## Project Metadata
 **Author:** Emily